tree-sitter/haskell-tree-sitter/tree-sitter/README.md

 # tree-sitter

 **Please note that this library is currently in flux.
 The maintainers are revising the core API to allow for generation of Haskell types from a tree-sitter grammar, and the automatic bridging of tree-sitter syntax nodes to these types.
-If you depend on this, we recommend depending on the commit tagged `legacy`.**
+Its current API is unstable and subject to rapid change without notice.**

 This is a set of Haskell bindings to the [tree-sitter][tree-sitter] parsing library. tree-sitter is a modern incremental parsing toolkit